The Special Collections & Archives is open from Monday – Friday, 10:00 – 17:00, on an appointment-only basis. Our Library will remain closed.

 As well as providing a space for independent quiet study, our Library space is stocked with daily newspapers and current affairs periodicals and magazines.
 Personal devices and laptops can be used with our free WIFI access.
 Drinks (with lids) are permitted in the Library, but food must be consumed elsewhere.

 Both the Library and the Special Collections and Archives Researchers’ Area are wheelchair accessible.
 Assistance dogs are welcome.

 There are no membership requirements.
 Everyone is welcome.
 We are a reference library only – books and other materials may only be consulted on site.

-We're pleased to be re-opening our Special Collections & Archives to researchers on Monday 17 May.
-Our Library will remained closed.
+Our Special Collections & Archives is open to researchers on a appointment-only basis.
+Our Library will remain closed.

 To book to visit our Researchers' Area, please email: firstname.lastname@example.org with the date and time you'd like book for, and the area that you are interested in researching.

-We are committed to re-opening in a way which is safe for both researchers and staff.
-We have social distancing measures in place and have redesigned our systems and routes through our building so that we can operate safely and smoothly.
-Masks must also be worn while you are in the building, and we are using a Track & Trace system to register all visitors.
+Although government restrictions have now changed, we’ll be continuing to have processes in place to keep everyone who visits our building safe - and to keep our service running smoothly.
+We have social distancing measures in place and have designed our systems and routes through our building so that we can operate safely and smoothly.
+We will continue to ask all visitors to our building to wear face coverings in public areas, and we are using a Test & Trace system to register all visitors to the building.

 Monday – Friday